Is it possible to track someone through the chat app?

 In one of its updates, WhatsApp allowed its users to share their location in real-time so that other users can find them.

 Currently, you can share the location according to three time options: 15 minutes, 1 hour or 8 hours.
-The function will be activated in real time, but you must be connected to the Internet to do the tracking.
+The function will be activated in real time, but you need to be connected to the Internet to do the tracking.

 You were curious to know how to track someone on WhatsApp, so check out the step-by-step guide on how to do it on Android and iOS below.